twilio/video-quickstart-ios/ReplayKitExample/README.md

 Use `RPScreenRecorder` to capture the screen and play/record audio using `TVIDefaultAudioDevice`.
 After joining a Room you will be able to hear other Participants, and they will be able to hear you, and see the contents of your screen.

-When using the "in-process" `RPScreenRecorder` APIs, you may only capture content from your own application.
+When using the in-process `RPScreenRecorder` APIs, you may only capture content from your own application.
 Screen capture is suspended upon entering the backround.
+Once you being capturing, your application is locked to its current interface orientation.

 **Broadcast (Extension)**